ErikBoonprakong/chess-frontend/README.md

 $ yarn start
 ```

 As well as this, there is a related backend Server which will also be required in order for the App to function properly.
 The backend repository for this project can be found [here](https://github.com/ErikBoonprakong/chess-backend/blob/main/Procfile).
-We recommend cloning both repositories to your local machine
+We recommend cloning both repositories to your local machine.